 Impact of Bankruptcy and Debt Settlement on Credit

 A Chapter 7 bankruptcy remains on your credit report for 10 years from the date of filing; a Chapter 13 stays on the report for seven years.
-Accounts associated with a bankruptcy or debt settlement are removed from your report seven years after they initially become delinquent.

 Bankruptcy laws regulate what happens to your money when your case is settled.
 Chapter 7 cases typically clear your debts, while Chapter 13 requires partial repayment.
 A bankruptcy judge will decide how much you need to repay based on laws in your state.